jahewett/manager-docs/README.md

 # User Manual 📖
-This is my manual.
-It describes how I interact with others and think about the world.
+This is kinds like a user manual.
+It describes how I interact with others and think about the world and how we can work together efffectively.
 This isn't a place for me to make excuses, it's a place for me to be honest.
-The goal is that whoever is reading this, can understand me and how I work.
+The goal is that whoever is reading this can understand me, how I work and think and how we can work together.

 My North Star ⭐
 I care _a lot_ about delivering value and helping the people I work with grow in their careers, and as fellow human beings.